needle-mirror/com.unity.cloud.identity/Documentation~/getting-started.md

 To install Unity Cloud Identity on a new or existing Unity Editor Project, install the Identity package using the [installation instructions](installation.md).

-# Unity Cloud App Registration
+### Unity Cloud Application Namespace

-Application that uses Unity Cloud packages require an application identifier.
-The application identifier identifies your application in the Unity Cloud services and also enables the custom URI scheme association with the OS that's used in login operations.
+Application that uses Unity Cloud packages require an application namespace.
+This namespace enables custom URI scheme association with the OS for Deep Linking and login operations.

-For more information, see the **Unity Cloud App Registration** section in the [Common package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.common@latest).
+For more information, see the **Unity Cloud Application Namespace** section in the [Common package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.common@latest).

 ## Troubleshooting